Florida Butterflies

 Wingspan - 3 1/4 - 4 1/4 inches, 3 or more flights per year in Florida.

-Dorsal surface of wings mostly black, the inner edge of hindwing has an orange spot with a black center.
+Dorsal surface of wings mostly black, the inner edge of hindwings has an orange spot with a black center.
 Male has yellow band near edge of wings; female hasa row of yellow spots.
-Female hindwing with iridescent blue band.
+Female hindwings with iridescent blue band.

 Host plants in the parsley family (Apiaceae) including fennel, carrot, celery and dill, and members of the citrus (Rutaceae) family.
 Adults nectar from flowers of red clover, milkweeds and thistles.